-What to Put Under Your Decking to Stop Rats
+What to Put Under Your Decking to Stop Rats?

 If you already have a rat infestation, or you suspect that you have one, the first thing you’ll want to do is to eliminate the problem.
 To get rid of the critters, you’ll have a few options that you can use.

 One of the many things people try is using rat poison.
 You can find a variety of these products in most shops, and they’re quite effective in removing rat problems.
 Some rat poison needs to be put under the decking until rats get to it.
-However, when you are using rat poison, you will want to make sure that it’s out of anyone’s reach.
+However, when you use rat poison, you will want to make sure that it’s out of anyone’s reach.
 Because they can also be dangerous to humans and other animals, it may not be the best for families with small children and pets.

 As an alternative, you can use traps instead.
-Not only is it safer for kids and pets, but it’s also reusable.
+It is safer for kids and pets, but it’s also reusable.
 Not to mention, many agree that they are more humane than using deadly poison.
 Regardless, they can be as effective as rat poison.
 You can find a handful of these at most home supply stores.
 If you’re a little handy, you can also follow different DIY guides on how to create one.

 Other Ways of Preventing Rat Problems

 Aside from putting materials, such as barriers, rat poison, and traps, there are a few more ways to limit rat infestation problems.
 One of the main reasons rats can inhabit your decking is litter, especially food.
 When you or your family eat on your decking, food may sometimes be stuck in gaps or fall underneath.

 If you want to prevent rodents from getting under your decking, you’ll want to have a regular cleaning schedule at the top of your decking and underneath if possible.
 Because of this, you will want to stick with easy-to-maintain options, such as composite decking.
 They’re also more resistant to moisture, moulds, and stains.